Rhythm. Core. Power.

 I felt lost and out of control, except at the gym.

 Workouts served as my escape.
 Anxieties of an uncertain future were pushed aside.
-I was more present with myself in the moment.
-Exercise helped me cope emotionally with my seizure disorder.
-I even began to understand at a young age how behavior change, not quick fixes, will alter your mindset, appearance, and performance in all facets of life.
+I was more aware of my reactions and responses to various stressors.
+That's how exercise helped me cope emotionally with my seizure disorder.

 Throughout college there was no change in my seizure condition.
 I was still averaging 15 seizures per month.
 The medicines only succeeded at making me tired and feeling useless.